njross/optimizer/README.md

 detailed in the following paper.

 * Y. Nam, N.J.
 Ross, Y. Su, A.M.
 Childs, and D. Maslov.
-Automated optimization of large quantum circuits wih continuous parameters.
+Automated optimization of large quantum circuits with continuous parameters.
 October 2017.

-The circuits are
+The circuits fall into three categories.

-1. Circuits for the Quantum Fourier Transform.
+1. Components of Shor's factoring oracle: Quantum Fourier Transform (QFT) circuits, adder circuits from the Quipper arithmetic library, and QFT-based adders.
+These circuits can be found in the QFT_and_Adders folder.

-2. Adder circuits based in the Quipper library.
+2. Circuits for quantum simulation using product formulas.
+These circuits can be found in the PF folder.

-3. Adder circuits based on the Quantum Fourier Transform.

-4. Product formula algorithms for quantum simulation.

-5. A variety of circuits that optimized in prior approaches.
-Which include arithmetic circuits, multiply controlled-toffoli gates, and Galois Field multiplier circuits.
+3. Arithmetic and Toffoli circuits.
+These circuits can be found in the Arithmetic_and_Toffoli folder.

 All circuits are are given in the ASCII format of the Quipper language.
 See http://www.mathstat.dal.ca/~selinger/quipper/ for more